What Type of Cooker Hood Do You Need?

 Depending on your culinary prowess, cooking on a hob can produce a host of tantalising (or not so tantalising) aromas.
 What you can smell are tiny particles of your food, made airborne by heat.
 The bad news is that these particles will happily spread throughout your home and condense, causing unwelcome odours to seep into cushions, and moisture to work its way into walls and porous furniture.

 Cooker hoods come in a range of different shapes, styles and sizes, suited to all budgets, situations and tastes.
 To the uninitiated, the choice on offer can be bewildering.
-In this article, we’ll examine the options, and see which might be right for your kitchen.

 Types of Cooker Hoods